HTTPWorkshop/httpworkshop.github.io/index.md

 ## When and Where

-The workshop will be held at in XXX, 27-30 July 2015.
+The workshop will be held in Münster Germany, 27-30 July 2015.
 Exact details will be sent to participants upon registration.

 We are purposefully holding the workshop in a somewhat "out of the way" location; we want you engaged with the other participants, not popping out to